tdwg/website/conferences/2023/session-list/index.md

 Every day, taxonomists continue to publish new scientific names and refine our understanding of the world’s species.
 What is the role of taxonomic editing tools, such as those offered by [WoRMS](https://www.marinespecies.org/), [ITIS](https://www.itis.gov/), [TaxonWorks](https://taxonworks.org/), [WFO](http://www.worldfloraonline.org/), [EDIT](https://cybertaxonomy.org/) in managing and publishing data?
 Do we have commonly agreed taxonomic standards in place?
 To guarantee the highest confidence in data, we are in need of a transparent and consistent data quality assurance and data quality control mechanism from the creation of taxonomic data, to the data publishing, to the delivery into taxonomic data products and the global list of known species.

 {:id="sym13"}
-### SYM 13 Publishing: Extending the biodiversity knowledge graph
+### SYM13 Publishing: Extending the biodiversity knowledge graph

 Session type
 : Symposium (closed to outside abstract submissions)